DanialArab/API/Creating an API/README.md

 SOME note:

 + that the development web server should not be used for production since it is meant to be used for development ONLY!
-+ the development web server has automatic reloading which automatically restarts the web server when it detects changes in our code.
++ The development web server has automatic reloading which automatically restarts the web server when it detects changes in our code so we don't need to restart the server.